 If you were working on a road crew and were injured by a negligent driver, you are well within your legal rights to pursue full compensation for your injuries.
 Not only can you seek compensation through your employer’s workers’ compensation program and your own no-fault auto insurance policy, but if your injuries are serious enough, you may be able to file a third-party claim against the driver who struck you.
 Accidents at construction zones are rarely ever minor, and you should not have to bear the burden of your medical bills on your own.

-Instead, reach out to a New York construction accident attorney at Wingate, Russotti, Shapiro & Halperin, LLP.
+Instead, reach out to a New York construction accident attorney at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We have significant experience advocating for construction workers injured on and off the job site.
 We know how dangerous your profession is and how difficult it is for you to lose work due to an injury.
 Do not hesitate to call us at (212) 986-7353.
 We offer free case evaluations and are happy to sit down with you and explain your legal options.